sirrus7/ready-or-not/README.md

 ## 🎯 Overview

-Ready or Not 2.0 is an interactive classroom simulation that teaches business fundamentals, strategic thinking, and decision-making under pressure.
+Ready or Not 2.0 is an interactive game simulation that teaches business fundamentals, strategic thinking, and decision-making under pressure.
 Teams manage virtual companies, making investment decisions, responding to market challenges, and competing for the highest net income.

 ### Key Features